thesamim/TickTickSync/docs-src/task-format.md

 | Medium (3) | `🔼` |
 | High (5) | `⏫` / `🔺` |

+## Tags
+TickTick only supports two levels of hierarchy eg: `#firstLevel/secondLevel`.
+TickTick does not handle Tags with more than two levels.
+Tags with more than two levels will be converted by TickTickSync to have only two levels.
+The subsequent levels will be labeled correctly, but TickTick will not always filter or search on the subsequent levels.

+!!! warning "TickTick only allows unique tags."
+    Be aware that TickTick's implementation of tags only allows unique tag names.
+Eg: labeling a task with #one/two and #two will effectively tag the task with #two in ticktick

 ## Project Tags

 New tasks are added to the **Inbox** by default.
 To assign a task to a specific TickTick project, use a tag matching the project name: